 In addition to classroom and clinic work (which is considered “hard” credit), students may engage in other non-classroom experiences that will add to their understanding of the law, legal process, and legal scholarship.
-There is a total limit of six credits (nine for the Classes of 2012 and 2013) for all these unscheduled, or "soft" credit, undertakings together.
-(Of course, students may exceed this limit of six unscheduled credits — nine for the Class of 2013 — but such excess credit will not count toward the 84 credits required for graduation.)
+There is a total limit of six credits for all these unscheduled, or "soft" credit, undertakings together.
+(Of course, students may exceed this limit of six unscheduled credits but such excess credit will not count toward the 84 credits required for graduation.)

 Grades in all such enterprises, other than Independent Research and Research Assistants, are Pass/“F.” (But note: an election of the Pass/“D”/“F” option in a regularly scheduled class does not render the credit earned in that enterprise soft.)
 Carefully review the registration materials for each semester to check for any further explanations.
 Following are the enterprises that earn “soft” credit that students commonly undertake in the course of their studies.